-- your occupation is classified as S, K, J or P, and - you're holding income protection cover with CommInsure or another insurer and you provide us with evidence of the cover.
+- your occupation is classified as S, K, J, P, G or C and - you hold income protection cover with CommInsure or another insurer.

 Also, your monthly benefits are capped at \$30,000.

 For Business Overheads Cover you don't need to choose a benefit period - we'll pay up to twelve times the monthly benefit.